CeeDiii/ip6-navigation-kolibri/README.md

 • Fabian Affolter<br>

 ## Project team
-• Florian Schnidrig, Student iCompetence
+• Florian Schnidrig, Student iCompetence<br>
-• Cedric Altermatt, Student Computer Science
+• Cedric Altermatt, Student Computer Science<br>

 ## Project Idea
 In the predecessor project the students have developed a solution for basic navigation in Kolibri.
 This solution should be enriched and further-developed.
 TODO